JoonaHa/SpotifyPlaylistToLiked/README.md

 chmod +x run.sh
 ```

-Theres a run.bat file for **Windows** where you can set the needed environment variables.
+There is also a run.bat file for **Windows** where you can set the needed environment variables.

 Script expects that your python path is set.
 ```bat